Carpenters Individual Account Pension Plan

 For each Plan Year, the Plan shall satisfy the ADP test with respect to each Testing Group (or shall refund excess Employee Elective Contributions to Highly Compensated Employees in such Testing Group until such tests are satisfied).
 The relevant provisions of Code Section 401(k)(3) and Treasury Regulations § 1.401(k)-1 and -2 are hereby incorporated by reference.

-- The Participant's Employee Elective Contributions to the Plan during the Plan Year while employed with an Individual Employer; Shall be divided by:
+- The Participant's Employee Elective Contributions to the Plan during the Plan Year while employed with an Individual Employer (excluding Catch-Up Contributions); Shall be divided by:

 - The Participant's Compensation during the Plan Year from such Individual Employer.

 4.2 Bargained Employee ADR Ratio.
 For each Bargained Employee, an individual ADR shall be calculated as follows: